sshyran/crossbario-cookbook/README.md

 The rendered document should look visually appealing, using code syntax highlighting and so forth.
 It can make use of Markdown rich formatting features and can contain links to external resources.

-> Images can only be "embedded" by using fully qualified URLs (no relative) and hosting the images externally - as uploading of user Web resources during publishing of a component is not supported.
+> Images can only be "embedded" by using fully qualified URLs (not relative) and hosting the images externally - as uploading of user Web resources during publishing of a component will not be supported.

 ### component.json